My Journey Through Djibouti’s Danakil Depression & Lake Assal

 Danakil Depression

-Visiting the two main attractions, Lac Abbé and Lac Assal, is FAR from easy.
-These two lakes are located in the middle of a vast desert, involves excruciating long hours of travel on nonexistent roads.
-Besides some members of foreign military bases, as well a couple of adventurers like me who feel a fascination to visit countries off the beaten path, there is not much traffic of visitors.
-Being in Djibouti means you should be ready for VERY VERY minimal tourism.
+Visiting the two main attractions, Lac Abbé and Lake Assal Djibouti, is FAR from easy.
+These two salt lakes in Africa are located in the middle of a vast desert and involve excruciating long hours of travel on nonexistent roads.
+Besides some members of foreign military bases and a few adventurers like me who love countries off the beaten path, there is not much traffic of visitors.

 Djibouti is a trip for the adventurous soul, not the deep-pocketed tourist.
 You will navigate sun-scorched plains and volcanic craters, learn the secrets of Afar survival from nomadic families, and share hearty meals beneath star-studded skies – all on a budget that won't leave you gasping for air like in most other parts of the continent.